crelder/recipe-shoppinglist-generator/README.md

 ## Input
 Select the meals you want to cook from a recipe list.

 Meals are ordered by priority.
 "Priority 1" meals (e.g., healthy meals) will appear at the top of the list.
-"Priority 2" meals will appear below that.
+"Priority 2" meals will appear below that, etc.

-Each group displays recipes in random order.

 ## Output
 Accumulated list with ingredients you need to buy in order to cook the selected meals.